godotengine/godot-docs/classes/class_lineedit.rst

 Description
 -----------

 LineEdit provides a single-line string editor, used for text fields.
-It features many built-in shortcuts which will always be available:
+It features many built-in shortcuts which will always be available: (the Ctrl here maps to Command on macOS)

 - Ctrl + C: Copy